daormar/debasher/doc/design_doc_resident.md

     in the log after the `capture_pos` of the latest checkpoint: the replay processes it again and resends what it sent, with the same numbers (G5), and the reader drops as duplicates what had already arrived.
-  - Pace.
-A delay inside `process_data` sets the rate of the loop, and slows down a replay as much (see "A startup deadline for a relaunched node" in Future work).
-It does not adapt to the readers: a channel is one-way, so a node cannot know how far its readers got, and one that emits faster than they read is stopped by `OUT_BACKLOG_FAIL_BYTES` with an error (see "Checkpoint persistence").
+  - Pace. `sleep(seconds)`, called from `process_data`, sets the rate of the loop.
+It does not wait while the node replays its input log, and returns early once the node is told to stop (see "Defining a node").
+The rate does not adapt to the readers: a channel is one-way, so a node cannot know how far its readers got, and one that emits faster than they read is stopped by `OUT_BACKLOG_FAIL_BYTES` with an error (see "Checkpoint persistence").
   - Ending.
 The node stops sending itself the next trigger when its node state says so, and stays idle; it does not finish for good, since no node does (see "A node that finishes for good" in Future work).